 The International Ocean Film Festival (IOFF) is the premier ocean film festival of its kind in North America.

-The 15th Annual IOFF takes place on March 8 - 11, 2018 at Cowell Theater, in Fort Mason along the northern waterfront of San Francisco, California.
-The multi-day film festival will feature an Opening Night Filmmaker's Reception, an Awards Program, and a Wrap Party to finalize the event.
+The 15th Annual IOFF takes place on March 7 - 10, 2019 at Cowell Theater, at Fort Mason Center for Arts & Culture located along the northern waterfront of San Francisco, California.
+The multi-day film festival will feature an Opening Night Reception, an Awards Program, and a Wrap Party to finalize the event.
 The entire festival consists of 10 to 12 programs with each program containing approximately 3 to 4 films.
 Special programs may focus on topics such as marine wildlife, ocean conservation efforts, environmental issues, coastal cultures and how they engage with the ocean, surfing, sharks, diving, and other subject matter depending on the variety and number of submissions.
 Programs will include post-screening filmmaker Q&A sessions as well as panel discussions with ocean specialists, scientists, industry experts, filmmakers and more.

 A number of finalists from the main film festival program will be selected to participate in the world-renowned IOFF Traveling Program.

-Two major events of the SFIOFF make up the Education Program, namely the 12th Annual Free Student Education Program, which includes free screenings for middle school and high schools students, and the 7th Annual Student Film Competition for middle school and high school students, with a dedicated program screening the top finalists and cash prizes for the top three winners in each category.
+Two major events of the IOFF make up the Education Program, namely the 13th Annual Free Student Education Program, which includes free screenings for middle school and high schools students, and the 8th Annual Student Film Competition for middle school and high school students, with a dedicated program screening the top finalists and cash prizes for the top three winners in each category.

 Every year, the IOFF presents awards to one winning filmmaker in each of the following categories: Adventure, Animation, Coastal Cultures, Conservation, Director's Award, Environment, Short, Marine Science/Wildlife, Golden Gate Award (for a local Bay Area filmmaker) and an Audience Award.